31 Best Event Management Software in 2026

 Key Features

-• Registration & Marketing Tools: You can design branded landing pages, send reminders, and manage registrations, just know most of the marketing work is still on you.
+• Registration & Marketing Tools: You can design branded landing pages, send reminders, and manage registrations, but know that most of the marketing work is still on you.

 • Exhibitor Management: You can let exhibitors manage their own profiles, booths, and schedules, but you’ll likely need to train them beforehand for things to run smoothly.